School of Management’s Subimal Chatterjee earns SUNY distinguished teaching professorship

 Prestigious award honors undergraduates in natural sciences, math and engineering.

-Scholars to travel to Spain, Colombia, Belarus and Bahrain.
+Scholars to travel to Spain, Colombia and Belarus.

 Binghamton students gain insights at the intersection of beauty and utility